tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics-eng.md

 ```

 ## Iterators and Closures
-Rust’s iterators and closures offer a powerful and concise way to work with collections.
+Rust's iterators and closures offer a powerful and concise way to work with collections.

 ### Example: Using Iterators
 Instead of manually looping, you can use iterator chains: